boltex/leointeg/README.md

 ## Extension Settings

-### Open the command palette `Ctrl+Shift+P` and start typing `leo settings` to access LeoInteg's welcome/settings screen
+### Open the command palette `Ctrl+Shift+P` and start typing `leo settings` to access its _welcome & settings_ screen

 > _(Changes are auto-saved to the user's profile after 0.5 seconds)_

 - Control the visibility of the outline pane in the explorer view.
-- Decide how and when to refresh and synchronize content when derived (external) file are modified.
+- Decide how and when to refresh and synchronize content when external files are modified.
 - Show additional icons on outline nodes (Move, delete, mark, copy, paste...)
 - Choose to either focus on the body pane, or keep focus in the outline when a node is selected.
 - Hide or show the "Open on the side" command in the context menu to open a node beside the active editor